 On the first story of the Albion Street elevation the two east most bays are filled by six-over-one sash separated by brick mullions, in groups of three.
 The westernmost bay, narrower than the other two, features a large storefront window with multipaned leaded glass transom.
-The easternmost bay was the first portion of the building, constructed in 1903.
-Drawings at the

-Wisconsin Architectural Archive show the entrance to have been at the easternmost bay.
+The easternmost bay today is a 1910-1911 remodeling of that first portion of the building that was constructed in 1903.
+Drawings at the Wisconsin Architectural Archive show the entrance to have been at the easternmost bay.
 Scars in the masonry show where that entrance had been located.